 Drone technology is constantly changing and improving.
 There are many company’s trying out new designs and applications.
 Like the Pitta and AirSelfie2 Drones above, Crowd funding sites are popular venues for new drones.
 Here are a few new drones currently in the pipeline.

-So Whats In Store For 2018 And Beyond?
+So What’s In Store For The Future?

 New Drones are smaller, safer and easy to use, not to mention cheaper.
 This has made them more appealing to the mainstream consumer in recent years.

-Dji has clearly set the standard for Consumer Drones with the New Mavic Air and with the lack of any real competition, they will probably continue to be a market leader for years to come.
+Dji has clearly set the standard for Consumer Drones with the Mavic Air and with the lack of any real competition, they will probably continue to be a market leader for years to come.

 Anyway, As you can see, there are several company’s introducing new drones.
 It will be interesting to see if any of these models can compete with the current DJI Models, It seems evident, most of them can’t compete price wise and many still lack the array of options found on DJI drones.